jrnold/qss-tidy/docs/prediction.md

 <img src="prediction_files/figure-html/unnamed-chunk-33-1.png" width="70%" style="display: block; margin: auto;" />

 We can create a confusion matrix as follows.
-Create a new column `classification` which shows whether how the poll's classification was related to the actual election outcome ("true positive", "false positive", "false negative", "false positive").
+Create a new column `classification` which shows how the poll's classification was related to the actual election outcome ("true positive", "false positive", "true negative", "false negative").
 If there were two outcomes, then we would use the  function.
 But with more than two outcomes, it is easier to use the [dplyr](https://cran.r-project.org/package=dplyr) function .